biareiam/The-House-of-Books/README.md

 ### Event Page
 - All users, logged in or not, can:
-  - Navigate to events, view the different events.
+  - Navigate to events, and view the different events.
-  - Check the events details.
+  - Check the event details.
 - Users logged in can access:
-  - Navigate to events, view the different events.
+  - Navigate to events, and view the different events.
-  - Check the events details.
+  - Check the event details.
   - Save/remove the events to "my events".
   - Add comments to the events.
-  - Edit or delete thier own comments.
+  - Edit or delete their comments made by themselves.
-- Super user logged in can access:
+- Superusers logged in can access:
-  - Navigate to events, view the different events.
+  - Navigate to events, and view the different events.
   - Product management, where they can add products to the site.
   - Check their profile page.
-  - Make a search for a book.
+  - Search for a book.
-- Users who are not logged in can:
+- Users who are not logged in, can:
-  - Navigate to events, view the different events.
+  - Navigate to events, and view the different events.
-  - Check the events details.
+  - Check the event details.
-  - Access register and login page.
+  - Access the register and login page.
   - See all the comments.

 ### Event Details Page
-- The users are able to:
+- The users can:
-  - Click the events and find out more about it.
+  - Click the events and find out more about them.
   - Read the comments.
 - Users logged in can access:
   - Add/Remove events to the "My Events" session.
   - Leave a comment
-- Super users are able to:
+- Super users can:
   - Add, edit and delete events.

 ### Event Management